Plaintiffs’ ‘Strategic Decision’ to Respond to Expert’s Untimely Invalidity Theories Dooms Motion to Strike

 The court found that each Pennypack factor weighed against exclusion.
 First, the plaintiffs had failed to show prejudice because, instead of objecting to the untimely opinions, they chose to substantively challenge the opinions at length in a rebuttal expert report.
 Nor could the plaintiffs show that they were surprised six months after the opinions had been disclosed.
 Second, the plaintiffs failed to articulate with specificity what additional discovery would be needed to cure any alleged prejudice and had declined the defendants’ offer of a sur-reply report.
 Third, the plaintiffs failed to show how allowing the expert’s opinions would disrupt the pretrial conference or trial because they failed to identify the additional discovery they required, and the rebuttal report and deposition transcripts showed that the plaintiffs had ample opportunity to address the opinions.
 Finally, after finding no evidence of bad faith, the court determined that the plaintiffs had undercut their own argument that the evidence was unimportant by devoting significant resources to the issue.
 Having found that every factor weighed against striking the opinions, the court denied the motion.

-(In the same order, the court also rejected the defendants’ motion to compel production of correspondence between the plaintiffs’ testifying expert and a third-party analyst, which we will discuss in a companion post.)
+(In the same order, the court also rejected the defendants’ motion to compel production of correspondence between the plaintiffs’ testifying expert and a third-party analyst, which we discuss in a companion post.)

 Practice Tip: Parties served with untimely expert opinions should consider the potential ramifications of not objecting to the opinions or seeking additional discovery to rebut the opinions.
 By substantively engaging in the untimely opinions, such as by serving a rebuttal report and taking a deposition, a party may weaken its objections under the Pennypack factors.